 It is published three times a year (February, June and October) and is distributed to 13,000 members and friends internationally.
-It is now also available to non-members as a single issue and as a subscription which starts at only £9.99.
+It is now also available to non-members as a single issue and as a subscription which starts at only £10.50 (postage charges apply).

-For sizing and pricing, have a look at our Dance Gazette media pack.
+For sizing and pricing, take a look at our Dance Gazette media pack.